 The Suit of Wands focuses on creativity, passion, inspiration, willpower, and drive.
 The wand cards mean a new beginning and the start of something new.
 You are growing or on the precipice of a new adventure.
 This is your time to take action!
 When you draw a wand card, this could symbolize that you are ready for a fresh start, to keep working hard, assert yourself, and/or take some risks.
 In difficult situations, the wand cards show that they are fully capable of handling whatever life throws their way!
 Are you ready?

 Keywords: Energy, spirit, willpower, passion, courage, drive, adventurous, action-oriented, vitality, self-expression, inspiration, power

 Reversed: Destructive, fiery, temperamental, reckless, dangerous

-The suit of cups focuses on emotions, creativity, intuition, and relationships.
+The Suit of Cups focuses on emotions, creativity, love, intuition, and relationships.
 The cup cards literally represent the ability to receive and hold.
 Most of the cards under the suit of cups contain images of family, friendships, or romantic relationships this is because the cup cards seek out comfort, security, and contentment.
 Cup cards also indicate talent in the arts and other creative projects.
 When you draw a cup card, you are being called to appreciate your feelings and your relationships.
 In difficult situations, the cup cards show that you may be suffering, disappointed, recovering, or seeking emotional renewal.
 Is your cup being fulfilled?

 Astrological attributes: Cancer, Scorpio, and Pisces